rickbarrette/redmine_qbo/README.md

   * Abiltiy to add line items to a ticket in a dynamic table so they can be added to the invoice upon closing of the issue
   * Customer Deletion
   * Email Customer updates, provding a link that would: bypass the login page, go directly to the issue directing them to, and allow them to view only that issue.
-  * Add a rake file to create required Trackers or statuses required
   * Add Setting for Sandbox Mode
   * Refactor Models prefixed with Qbo...
-  * Allow multiple Invoices to be attached to an Issue
   * Seperate Vehicles into a seperate plugin
   * Make HTML Pretty
   * Intergrate Customer Search into Redmine Search